go-while/nntp-mongodb-storage/README.md

 - The integer parameters `DelQueue`, `InsQueue`, and `GetQueue` control the length of the respective channels to manage buffering of requests before the send operation blocks.

 # Load_MongoDB: cfg Parameters
-You can adjust the number of worker goroutines and queue sizes based on your application's requirements and the available resources.
+- You can adjust the number of worker goroutines and queue sizes based on your application's requirements and the available resources.

+- Custom configurations can be provided when setting up the MongoDB storage package to optimize its performance for your application.

 - `MongoURI` (string): A string representing the MongoDB connection URI.
 It should include the necessary authentication details and the address of the MongoDB server.